Rachum-thu/tolerator/README.md

-# Finish First, Perfect Later: Test-Time Token-Level Cross-Validation for Diffusion Large Language Models
+# Test-Time Token-Level Cross-Validation for dLLMs